Notices to Mariners

 Within seasonal management areas, vessels above 13 m in length (LOA):

-•are allowed to proceed at a safe operational speed from June 29 to November 15, 2022, unless a North Atlantic right whale is detected.
+•are allowed to proceed at a safe operational speed from June 28th to November 15th, 2023, unless a North Atlantic right whale is detected.
 If a whale is detected, a speed restriction of 10.0 knots over the ground will be triggered for 15 days from the date of detection.
-In the event of a new North Atlantic right whale detection occurring in the last 7 days of the 15-day slowdown period, the speed restriction may be extended for an additional 15 days from the date of the new detection.
+In the event of a new North Atlantic right whale detection occurring in the last 7 days of the 15-day slowdown period, the speed restriction will be extended for an additional 15 days from the date of the new detection.
 This would continue until no North Atlantic right whales are detected.

 Coordinates for the SMA-1:

 In the summer months, an important proportion of the total North Atlantic right whale population gathers for feeding and surface activity near the Shediac Valley.
 Since this makes the North Atlantic right whale more susceptible to vessel collisions, a mandatory restricted area will be implemented in and near the Shediac Valley and will come into force once 80% of the restricted area is closed to fishing for the season as per the Department of Fisheries and Oceans’s right whale closure protocol.
 The restricted area will be lifted once the North Atlantic right whale detections decrease in the restricted area.

 The size and location of the area are determined based on

 historical detection data of North Atlantic right whales.
 All

 necessary details can be found in the Interim Order for the

 Protection of North Atlantic Right Whales (Eubalaena Glacialis)

 in the Gulf of St. Lawrence, 2023.
 Triggering and lifting of